 Inspectors are never to record a single identified deficiency in multiple locations.
-For example, if a pothole in a parking lot is recorded in "Potholes/Loose Material", this deficiency must not also be recorded in "Settlement/Heaving" or in "Cracks".
+For example, if a pothole in a parking lot is recorded in Potholes/Loose Material this deficiency must not also be recorded in Settlement/Heaving or in Cracks.
 Inspectors are to determine the most appropriate location to record the deficiency.
 However, if an inspectable area deficiency also causes a Health and Safety (H&S) deficiency, both must be recorded.

-E. Exigent Health and Safety (EH&S)
+E. Notification of Exigent and Fire Safety Hazards Observed (EH&S form)

-- At the conclusion of the inspection, or at the conclusion of each day of a multi-day inspection, inspectors are required to leave only the completed Notification of Exigent and Fire Safety Hazards Observed (EH&S form) with the property representative.
-The inspector shall not provide any other document to the property representative. - 2.
-Inspectors must obtain a signature from the property representative on the EH&S form prior to leaving the property.
+At the conclusion of the inspection, or at the conclusion of each day of a multi-day inspection, inspectors are required to leave only the completed Notification of Exigent and Fire Safety Hazards Observed (EH&S form) with the property representative.
+The inspector shall not provide any other document to the property representative.

+2. Inspectors must obtain a signature from the property representative on the EH&S form prior to leaving the property.
 If the property representative refuses to sign acknowledging receipt, the inspector is to note such refusal on the form and maintain on file for six months, as evidence of delivery to the property representative.
-HUD may request the inspector to provide the form at any time during the six month period.
+HUD may request the inspector to provide the EH&S form at any time during the six month period.